tangchihyu/jruyi.github.io/gettingstarted/building-a-discard-server/index.md

 Go to $JRUYI_HOME, and start JRuyi as follows.

 ```
-bin/ruyi &
+bin/ruyi
 ```

 ### 2. Create a Session Service Endpoint

-Run the following command under $JRUYI_HOME to create a TCP server (Session Service) listening on port 9009.
+Open a new console and run the following command under $JRUYI_HOME to create a TCP server (Session Service) listening on port 9009.

 ```
 bin/ruyi-cli conf:create jruyi.io.tcpserver jruyi.me.endpoint.id=eg.discard.tcpsvr port=9009